 \subsection{Simulation Setup}

-We tested our design on a quad-core CPU Intel Core i7-7700HQ @ 2.80 GHz in MATLAB using the MATLAB Parallel Computing Toolbox to simulate the individual robots and communication exchanges among the robots.
+We tested our design on a quad-core CPU Intel Core i7-7700HQ @ 2.80 GHz in MATLAB using the MATLAB Parallel Computing Toolbox to simulate the individual vehicles and communication exchanges among the vehicles.
 We modeled the optimization problems in YALMIP~\cite{Lofberg2004}.
 We solved Problems~\eqref{eq:MPC_centralized},~\eqref{eq:MPC_optimization} using IPOPT~\cite{Wachter2006}, a state-of-the-art interior-point solver for non-convex optimization, and we solved Problem~\eqref{eq:collision_optimization} using Gurobi~\cite{gurobi}, an efficient QP problem.
-For all the scenarios the simulation results are presented as top view snapshots, as well as a series of state and action plots.
-The robots colors of the snapshots and plots are matched.
+For all the scenarios the simulation results are presented as top-view snapshots, as well as a series of state and action plots.
+The vehicle colors of the snapshots and plots are matched.